RayKlefstad/ICS45c/README.md

 # ICS 45C: Homework 2

 Welcome to ICS 45C Homework 2!
 Instructions from this point on will assume the use of `GitHub`.
-If you are working without github, then copy the [Directory Structure](#directory-structure).

 ## Getting Started